 If you’re earning money from your home country while working remotely in Mexico, you can live a great lifestyle with lower costs substantially lower than most major cities in Canada and the United States.
 All while enjoying the rich Mexican culture and cuisine!

-Cheap Mexico beach towns on the Pacific Coast
+Cheap Mexican beach towns on the Pacific Coast

-We’ll start this series off with the cheapest beach towns in Mexico on the Pacific Coast.
+We’ll start this series off with the cheapest beach towns to live in Mexico to live on the Pacific Coast.

 This side of Mexico is popular for surfers, as the Pacific Ocean offers some of the best surf conditions in the country.

-Another benefit of living on the Pacific Coast of Mexico is the incredible sunsets.
+Another benefit of living on Mexico’s Pacific Coast is the incredible sunsets.

-There’s no better way to end the day than watching the sun dip below the horizon of the ocean – all of which can be experienced from these beautiful beach towns.
+There’s no better way to end the day than watching the sun dip below the ocean horizon – all of which can be experienced from these beautiful beach towns.

-Of course, a big part of that is the affordable cost of living.
-The first winter I lived there, I paid 280 USD/month, sharing a 3-bedroom apartment with two other digital nomads.
+The first year I lived there in 2021, I paid 280 USD/month, sharing a 3-bedroom apartment with two other digital nomads.

-The apartment was a bit outdated, but we had a nice outdoor pool, a cleaner that came twice weekly, and it was a five-minute walk from the beach.
+The apartment was a bit outdated, but we had a lovely outdoor pool, a cleaner that came twice weekly, and it was a five-minute walk from the beach.

 There are many reasons to love living in Puerto Vallarta.

-It’s got a large expat community and a growing digital nomad scene which makes it easy to make friends.
+It’s got one of the best expat communities in Mexico and a growing digital nomad scene with regular meetups, making it easy to make friends.
+I adore the community in PV!

-Nature surrounds the city, with coastal hiking trails and ample water sports.
-Overall, it just has a magical atmosphere that almost everyone describes after moving there.
-To top it all off, Puerto Vallarta is one of the safest places to live in Mexico!
+It just has a magical atmosphere that almost everyone describes after moving there.
+To top it all off, Puerto Vallarta is one of Mexico’s safest places to live!

 While Puerto Vallarta has plenty to offer, one thing that it’s missing is direct access to surf.

-There are two affordable beach towns in Mexico about an hour away in the state of Nayarit quite popular with digital nomads in Mexico for this reason – Sayulita and San Pancho.
+There are two affordable beach towns in Mexico about an hour away in the state of Nayarit that are pretty popular with digital nomads in Mexico for this reason – Sayulita and San Pancho.

-Like Puerto Vallarta, the costs of groceries are very reasonable in these towns (especially if you shop at the local markets), and since they are both small, you can easily get around with minimal transportation costs.
+Like Puerto Vallarta, the costs of groceries are very reasonable in these towns (especially if you shop at the local markets).
+Since they are both small, you can easily get around with minimal transportation costs.

-Nomadlist ranks Sayulita at a living cost of 2700 USD/month, but in San Pancho, you’ll find cheaper accommodations, as well as a slower-paced way of life and more of an authentic vibe that feels like Mexico, as the expat influence isn’t as deep there yet.
+Nomadlist ranks Sayulita at a cost of 2700 USD/month, but in San Pancho, you’ll find cheaper accommodations, a slower-paced way of life, and more of an authentic Mexican vibe.
+It’s one of the cheapest surf towns in Mexico!

 By Lisa of Waves and Cobblestones